msillano/BridgeStats/README.md

 -   the probabilities grouped by number of cards
 -  the probabilities grouped by score. using HCP or ZHP and BP
 -  the score of one played hand, in MP, IMP and RMP

+Install
+-   Download BridgeStats.apk
+-   Copy it in the download dir of an Android smarphone or tablet.
+-   Click on it from some file application.